appium/appium/docs/real-devices.md

-Appium on real devices
+Appium on real iOS devices
 ======================
-Appium has preliminary support for real device testing.
+Appium has support for real device testing.

 To get started on a real device, you will need the following: